* Schlumberger considered Smith buyout ‘for some time’

 That originally valued Smith stock at a 37.5 percent premium over Thursday’s closing price, according to a joint statement by the companies on Sunday.
 They expect the deal, subject to shareholder and regulatory approval, to close this year.

 Schlumberger expects the acquisition to add to earnings per share in 2012, after realizing pretax savings after costs of about $160 million in 2011, and double that the next year.

 See Breakingviews column on the deal at [ID:nN22189206]

-Big oil services players, which also include Halliburton Co HAL.N and Baker Hughes Inc BHI.N, say clients, and state-run oil companies in particular, increasingly demand more services from a single provider.
-[ID:nN22111114]
+Big oilfield services players, which also include Halliburton Co HAL.N and Baker Hughes Inc BHI.N, expect their customers, and state-run oil companies in particular, to increasingly demand more services from a single provider.